 "This inquiry was opened following the receipt of a breach notification from Twitter in January 2019, and it was specifically focused on Twitter’s compliance with Articles 33(1) and 33(5) of the GDPR," Irish DPC Deputy Commissioner Graham Doyle said.
 "The DPC has today announced the imposition of an administrative fine of 450,000 euros on Twitter as an effective, proportionate and dissuasive measure."

-Doyle's emphasis and the DPC's focus on the breach notification, which Twitter provided outside of the mandated 72-hour reporting window, was among the key objections brought forth by fellow EU data protection authorities when the draft decision was reviewed in August under the dispute-resolution mechanism in Article 65 of the GDPR.
-In its binding decision on the Article 65 procedure, the European Data Protection Board noted that concerned supervisory authorities wanted more consideration for Twitter's security measures than the late notification.
+Doyle's emphasis and the DPC's focus on the breach notification, which Twitter provided outside of the mandated 72-hour reporting window, was among the key objections brought forth by fellow EU data protection authorities when the draft decision was reviewed in August under the binding decision on the Article 65 procedure, the European Data Protection Board noted that concerned supervisory authorities wanted more consideration for Twitter's security measures than the late notification.

 The EDPB implied the DPC could have made more of an effort to address objections and harmonize DPAs' positions, specifically calling attention to "the duty for the (lead supervisory authority) to 'endeavour to reach consensus'" in its binding decision.
 Doyle called the objections "relevant and reasoned" and maintained the DPC did what it could to work through the differences.